aurmich/module_employee_fila3/docs/README.md

-<<<<<<< HEAD
 # Employee Module - Laraxot

 ## Overview

-Complete Employee module implementation for comprehensive employee management functionality.
+Complete Employee module implementation designed to replicate and enhance the functionality of [dipendentincloud.it](https://www.dipendentincloud.it/), creating a comprehensive HR system based on Laraxot/PTVX architecture.
 The module provides employee data management, time tracking, department organization, and follows strict Laraxot conventions.

-## Documentation Structure
+## 📚 Documentation Structure

 The documentation is organized into logical categories for better navigation and maintenance:

-### 📚 Core Documentation
+### Core Documentation
 - **[README.md](README.md)** - This overview document
 - **[configuration.md](configuration.md)** - Module configuration guide
 - **[naming-standards.md](naming-standards.md)** - Naming conventions and standards